Pre-Fortress-2/PF2-Website/_posts/blog/2024-12-8-5-year-anniversary.md

 ![Balls heavy in the backrooms](/assets/blog/anniversary/backrooms.jpg) **Not coming soon to a sourcemod near you.**
 # Update news
-*We can't end the blog post without mention the next update!*
+*We can't end the blog post without mentioning the next update!*

 We're excited to announce that version `0.7.4` is just around the corner!
 It features the usual bug fixes, new maps and gameplay.
 We really think you'll enjoy this intermediate update while we work on `0.8`!
 Think of it as our holiday gift to you!
 We were considering giving you all coal but the grenade fairy told us you were all good this year.